-I was 10 years old the first time I heard about the Biafra war.
-I can still smell that musty classroom in Ilorin filled with restless children listening as Mrs Onyejekwe skilfully traced the history of Nigeria from precolonial and postcolonial.
-I had heard of civil wars before, but never knew that Nigeria had had one.
-When I asked my mum about the war she told me how she went to secondary school in Sokoto because her first choice Okposi was closed because of the war.
+Later when I asked my mother about the war, she told me how she had to attend secondary school in Sokoto because her first choice in Okposi had been closed because of the war.
 For my mother, the war was present.
 We had never spoken about it, but it was present for her.
-As time went by I learnt that the war lasted from 1967 till 1970, sparked by indiscriminate killing of Ibos in the North.
-I read Last Plane from Ulli by Charles Kearey about the adventures of a mercenary British pilot flying for the Nigerian government whose loyalties lie with his mercenary British pilot friend flying for Biafra.
+As time went by, I learnt that the war lasted from 1967 till 1970, sparked by indiscriminate killing of Igbos in the North.
+I read Last Plane from Ulli by Charles Kearey about the adventures of a mercenary British pilot flying for the Nigerian government whose loyalties lay more with his mercenary British pilot friend flying for Biafra than with his employers.
 I was one of the few people who was privileged to study History in secondary school and I learnt about the refugee camps in Biafra and the images of suffering that brought much sympathy from the outside world.

-However, until I read Half of a Yellow Sun, Biafra was not completely real to me in a way that nothing else had done.
-I had read Purple Hibiscus and already believed that Chimamanda Ngozi Adichie was a genius, but nothing prepared me for the poignancy of HOAYS.
+Reading Half of a Yellow Sun [HOAYS] by C N Adichie, made Biafra completely real to me in a way that nothing else had done.
+I had read Purple Hibiscus before then and already believed that Chimamanda Ngozi Adichie was a literary genius, but nothing prepared me for the poignancy of HOAYS.
 It remains one of my favourite books.
 I also think it is one of the most important Nigerian books.
 I believe every Nigerian should read it.
-Knowing how much Nigerians love to read (not!)
 I was pleased to hear about the film – Nigerians can watch film sha!
 It has taken a while for me to watch the film adaptation.
-I think a good job was done.
+I think a good job was done… all things considered.

 I will always love books over films.
 That is a personal choice.
 The written word is my medium, my love language… always touches my soul.
 But personal choice.
 So I will always like the book of a film over the film of the book.
 Some changes were made in adaptation which makes the watch a bit… unsettling for lovers of the book.
 I think the major and most jarring change is the narrative which is very linear.
-It is a departure from the book.
+It is a great departure from the book.
 In the book, we see a lot through the eyes of Ugwu [John Boyega].
 In the film Olanna and Odenigbo have a centrality to the narrative that does not mirror the book, especially in the case of Odenigbo.
 The relationship between the sisters is also not as front and centre in the film as it is in the book.
-However, I do not mind it.
-It is everyday life in 60s Nigeria with war looming.
+However, I do not mind this too much.
+The story is about everyday life in 60s Nigeria with war looming.
 It is not white saviour narrative like Tears in the Sun – of which I think every physical evidence should be destroyed.
 HOAYS is a sad film about how Nigeria was gifted a breakfast of blood and tears which greed and hate precluded us from refusing.
 And thus, we have been left with a dinner of despair.
 And it is the core of that story that this sorta of review is concerned with.

 But first a few words on the film itself.
-I do like the casting, I can’t lie.
+I do like the casting; I cannot tell a lie.
 It had a good mix of Nollywood and Hollywood actors that blended so seamlessly that you could hardly see joins.
 Nollywood and Hollywood Hakeem Kae-Kazim bridges the gap.
-It stars Chiwetel Ejiofor, Thandie Newton, Gloria Young, Onyeka Onwenu, Anika Noni Rose, Genevieve Nnaji, OC Ukeje, Zack Orji and John Boyega.
+It stars Chiwetel Ejiofor, Thandie Newton, Gloria Anozie-Young, Wale Ojo, Onyeka Onwenu, Anika Noni Rose, Genevieve Nnaji, Tina Mba, OC Ukeje, Zack Orji, and John Boyega.
 The only bit of casting I may quibble with is Thandie Newton.
 She gave a good performance, but for me she was not Olanna.
 Again, personal choice.
 I like Thandie Newton, both as an actor and in interviews I have seen her in.
 Also, I would have liked to have seen more Nollywood women in more visible roles.